-Over the past few months, I've been chipping away at the creation of my first online meditation course, Connect to Calm.
+Over the past few months, I've been chipping away at the creation of my first online meditation course, Learn to Meditate.
 While the process has been a labour of love, I must admit that I have probably been pushing things a little hard to get to the end goal of officially launching my course.
 It's safe to say that I haven't been doing a great job of cultivating the mindfulness attitude of non-striving, which is all about not forcing things in order to achieve a certain outcome, state of being or goal.

 In our meditation practice, we cultivate non-striving by allowing ourselves to drop into a state of simply being; feeling what we feel, hearing what we hear, observing our breath and acknowledging thoughts without getting carried away by them.
 However, in our Western society, the idea of non-doing and non-striving is often perceived as being unmotivated, lazy or unproductive.
 We live our lives from this mentality of always needing to be 'on', always needing to tick things off our to-do-lists and never really giving ourselves the opportunity to just be for a little while.
 Unfortunately, this drivenness leads to high levels of dissatisfaction, stress and burn out.